FAQ

 Voting

-• If I live outside of the city limits in Elgin, can I still vote in the May 2024 bond election?
-Yes, all registered voters who reside in Elgin ISD are eligible to vote in the May 2024 bond election.
+Yes, all registered voters who reside in Elgin ISD are eligible to vote in a bond election.